keyboardr/MapSL/docs/getting-started.md

 ## 4. Initialize the Service Locator at Application Startup

+If you are using the `simple-scaffold` module, this step is already done for Android.
+Other platforms must still complete this step.

-Call the `ProcessServiceLocator.register` function as early as possible in your application's entry point to set up the main `SimpleServiceLocator` instance with the appropriate scope (e.g., `Production`).
+Call the `MainServiceLocator.register` function as early as possible in your application's entry point to set up the main `SimpleServiceLocator` instance with the appropriate scope (e.g., `Production`).